MoonPoet/xaprb-src/content/blog/2016/queueing-knee-slope.md

 always grows.
 This follows directly from Erlang's formulas.)

 In the end, that principle is the only takeaway from this.
-There's no knee, but the more CPUs or whatever you have, the more fully utilized you should expect to run that system.
+There's no knee, but the more CPUs (or servers) you have, the more fully utilized you should expect to run that system.
 You're foolish to do otherwise.